Guide, Reviewed 30 April 2026

 The £23 covers one attempt.
 If you fail, you pay £23 again to resit.
 There is a three working day wait between attempts.
 The full cost picture across theory and practical is on the test fees breakdown and the test cost breakdown guide.

-#Where to book (and where not to)
+Where to book (and where not to)

 The only legitimate booking website is gov.uk.
 Specifically, the page is gov.uk/book-theory-test.
 Anything else is a third-party reseller.
 They will book the test on your behalf for a markup, often £10 to £40 above the official fee.
 They offer no extra service.
 Some are flat scams that take your money and never book.

 Search results are saturated with these sites because they buy ads.
 Look for the gov.uk URL in the address bar before you enter card details.
 If the URL is anything other than gov.uk, close the tab.
+The theory test explained guide covers what you are paying for.

-#The booking process step by step
+The booking process step by step

 • Go to gov.uk and search for "book theory test"